-- 1. To run the organisation effectively, top management will have up-to-date financial and non-financial performance information on a timely basis. - 2.
-Reports will be presented in a form that is tailored to user needs, are easy to understand and highlight the key financial issues that they need to be aware of. - 3.
-For its part, top management needs to provide timely, accurate and balanced information about its stewardship and use of resources and its non-financial performance to the organisation's different stakeholders.
+- 1. To run the organisation effectively, senior management will have up-to-date financial and non-financial performance information on a timely basis. - 2.
+One Source will provide all budget managers with the ability to self serve a streamlined one access system for HR, Finance and Procurement activities, with support available as required. - 3.
+Reports will be presented in a form that is tailored to user needs, are easy to understand and highlight the key financial issues that they need to be aware of. - 4.
+For its part, senior management needs to provide timely, accurate and balanced information about its stewardship and use of resources and its non-financial performance to the organisation's different stakeholders.
 Such information will be presented in a form tailored to meet their needs.